Code-Institute-Submissions/User_centric_frontend_project/README.md

 The background image in the band section it's by Snapwire from www.pexels.com.
 The background image in listen to our music section it's by and from www.pexels.com.
-Four images in the gallery page, was taking from the band Twitter on https://twitter.com/TheMonkees
+Four images in the gallery page, was taking from the band Twitter on, https://twitter.com/TheMonkees

-# Media
+## Media
 All media mostly all media except where mentioned above, is taking from code Institute, for this project purposes.
-The hamburger menu was inspired from https://www.youtube.com/watch?v=HAUB4CRfOr0
+The hamburger menu was inspired from, https://www.youtube.com/watch?v=HAUB4CRfOr0

-##Acknowledgements
+## Acknowledgements
 Some of the style as full-width background blend mode, is been inspired from www.w3schools.com.
 Thanks to my Mentor Anthony Ngene for his guidelines and support throw this project.